 It’s believed that the Maine Coon cat was descended from the similarly enormous — and similar-looking — Norwegian Forest Cat, with the prevailing theory being that they were brought to the country as part of a Viking colony led by a Captain Coon.
 More fanciful explanations suggest that they’re the result of interbreeding between cats and raccoons or were brought to America as a special breed raised by Marie Antoinette.

 In either case, the Maine Coon cat’s size seems to be the result of environmental circumstances rather than designer breeding.
 Maine Coons can be documented in American life at least as far back as the mid-19th century, and they were popular as mousers built for the cold climes before they’d eventually become recognized for their beauty.
 The first major cat show of the modern age was even won by a Maine Coon cat.

 The cats on our list are going to be large even by the standards of their breed, but it can be hard for anyone who hasn’t seen a Maine Coon to really understand how much larger they are than the typical domestic cat.
 The average house cat measures between 18 and 20 inches long without including its tail.
 They’ll typically measure 9 to 10 inches tall.

-By contrast, the average Maine Coon cat can be anywhere from 19 to 32 inches tall before even accounting for the tail.
-And they tower over the typical domestic cat with a height of 10 to 16 inches.
+By contrast, the average Maine Coon cat size can be anywhere from 19 to 32 inches long before even accounting for the tail.
+They tower over the typical domestic cat with a height of 10 to 16 inches.
 It only stands to reason that a big cat would carry more weight, and the Maine Coon cat doesn’t disappoint in that regard.
 While a typical house cat will weigh about 10 pounds, a typical Maine Coon can easily double that.
-Suffice to say, the largest Maine Coon in the world is guaranteed to be a giant among giants.
+Suffice it to say, the largest Maine Coon in the world is guaranteed to be a giant among giants.